cescalberola/ScooterRent_frontend_project/README.md

 - **Profile:** Display of user data and their orders.
 - **Header:** Main navigation of the application.
 - **Footer:** Final section of the application.

+### 🌟  Extra
+- The user can see in his profile the orders
+- That is responsive

 ### 🌐 React Router and Context